 TI-84 Plus Keyboard Basics

-The row of keys under the calculator screen on the TI-84 Plus keyboard contains the keys you use when graphing.
+The row of keys under the TI-84 Plus calculator screen contains the keys you use when graphing.
 The next three rows, for the most part, contain editing keys, menu keys, and arrow keys.
 The arrow keys

 control the movement of the cursor.
 The remaining rows contain, among other things, the keys you typically find on a scientific calculator.

 Keys on the calculator are always pressed one at a time; they are never pressed simultaneously.
 An instruction such as [2nd][ON] indicates that you should first press [2nd] and then press [ON].

 Accessing the TI-84 functions in blue

 Above and to the left of most keys is a secondary key function written in blue.
 To access that function, first press [2nd] and then press the key.
 For example, π is in blue above the [^] key, so to use π in an expression, press [2nd] and then press [^].

 Hunting for the function in blue can be tedious.
 When the [2nd] key is active and the calculator is waiting for you to press the next key, the blinking box cursor symbol is replaced with the up-arrow symbol.

 Above and to the right of most keys is a letter written in green.
 To access these letters, first press [ALPHA] and then press the key.
 For example, because the letter O is in green above the key, to enter this letter, press [ALPHA] and then press .

 Because hunting for letters on the calculator can be tedious, I tell you the exact keystrokes needed to create them.
 For example, if I want you to enter the letter O, I say, “Press [ALPHA] to enter the letter O.” Most other books would say “Press [ALPHA][O]” and leave it up to you to figure out where that letter is on the calculator.